githubtraining/training-manual/docs/26_git_lfs.md

 1. On your computer, locate the downloaded file.
 1. Double click on the file called _git-lfs-windows-1.X.X.exe_, where 1.X.X is replaced with the Git LFS version you downloaded.
 When you open this file Windows will run a setup wizard to install Git LFS.

+    ?> When installing Git LFS on windows, ensure you have version 2.29.2.windows.2 or later.
 1. Open Git Bash.
 1. Verify that the installation was successful: